HVAC Guides

 When is repairing an AC the right call?

 Repair wins when the system is under 10 years old, the failure is a single component (capacitor, fan motor, thermostat, circuit board), and the system has otherwise cooled reliably.
-Systems in this category typically have years of service left, and a $150-$700 repair preserves that value.
+Systems in this category typically have years of service left, so a modest repair preserves that value.
 Repair is also the right short-term call when a replacement is planned but needs to wait a season.

 When does replacement make more sense?